stephenhandley/dotmix/README.md

 module.exports = blah;
 ```

-and then mix it into a target like this
+and then mix that into a target like this
 ```
 var blah = require('./blah');

 function Barf () {}
 blah.mix(Barf, { greeting: 'wow...' });
 barf = new Barf();
-barf.render('barf!!')   // 'wow... barf!!'
+barf.blah('barf!!')   // 'wow... barf!!'

 ```